 The competition for the semifinal spots has heated up.
 Afghanistan, Pakistan, and New Zealand are the three teams with eight points after as many games.
 This is going to be the final game for the three-side, with only one berth remaining in the top four.
 If the opposition is ahead on run-rate, even a victory might not be sufficient.
 Before heaping praise on “game-changing” opener Fakhar Zaman, Pakistan team director Mickey Arthur pleaded for “divine help” on Monday as the 1992 winners prepared for a final push to make it into the World Cup semi-finals.
 With Zaman returning from a knee injury to smash 81 and then a scorching 81-ball 126 not out against the Kiwis, Pakistan won their last two matches against Bangladesh and New Zealand to rekindle their campaign.

-Pakistan has to win their final game against England in Kolkata on Saturday, but they also need to hope that New Zealand loses to Sri Lanka in Bengaluru two days earlier, or that the match is called off.
-Pakistan has eight points from as many games.
+Pakistan, who have eight points from as many games, will need to win their final game against England on Saturday in Kolkata.
+They also need to hope that New Zealand loses against Sri Lanka two days earlier in Bengaluru or that the match is called off.

-“We can make it to the semifinals with a little bit of divine intervention, but we still need to play well.
-I believe we only ever played the perfect game once, against Bangladesh.”
+“We can get to the semifinals with a little bit of divine assistance, but we need to perform well.
+I believe we once played the ideal game, and it was against Bangladesh.”

-If Pakistan does make it to the final, they’ll probably set up a tantalising matchup with bitter rivals India in Kolkata on November 16 in order to advance Arthur praised Zaman’s game-winning performances.The 33-year-old left-hander Fakhar has been “just unbelievable” since joining the team, according to Arthur.
+If Pakistan manages to qualify, they would probably set up a tantalising matchup with bitter rivals India in Kolkata on November 16 in order to go to the championship game.

-“In campaigns such as this one, it sometimes takes something to merely light the spark, and Fakhar definitely did that for us.
+It sometimes takes something to just light the spark in efforts like this, and Fakhar definitely did that for us.

 In an attempt to defeat New Zealand, which had been lowered from a difficult 402-run target to 342 in 41 overs due to rain, Zaman got his team up to 200-1 before the match was abandoned with Pakistan 21 runs ahead of the DLS system.